MUSICMANBASS.GLOBAL

 the new pickup (from a late 1978 Bass).

-It is believed that the original pickup was intermittently prone to cutting out when bending strings along with hard playing.
+It is believed that the original first version pickup was intermittently prone to cutting out when bending strings along with hard playing.

 Pole pieces are now shorter (5/8 inch length) and flush with the bottom of the pickup cover.
 The pole pieces remain the same 3/8 inch diameter.
 Each coil now has a higher resistance of approx 3,900 ohms.
 As both coils are wired in parallel the total resistance of the pickup is approx 1,950 Ohms.